jefferya/dspace_api_tools/README.md

 4. Use `compare_csv.py` supplying the output from steps 1 & 2 as input, a join and comparison function outputs a CSV file with the validation results.
 FYI: the join is an outer join which includes null matches in either input file in the output; tweak comparison configuration as required.

+    * Note: `--logging_level DEBUG` will log the detailed field values and comparison used in the generated PASS/FAIL summary report
+    * Note: `--logging_level ERROR` reduces output

     ```bash

     export JUPITER_DIR=~/Downloads/era_export